 - Time plan and implementation: Describe summarily the time plan for the project during the grant period, and how the project will be implemented.
 Describe also any crucial risks or obstacles that may impact on the implementation, and your plan for managing these.

 - Project organisation: Clarify the contributions of yourself and any other researchers and/or key persons to the implementation of the project, including a description of competences and roles in the project.
 Explain in particular how the time allocated by you (that is, your activity level) as project leader is suitable for the task, including the relationship with your other research undertakings.

 - Independent line of research: If you are working or will be working in a larger group, please clarify how your project relates to the other projects in the group.
 If you are (continuing) working in the same team as your doctoral or postdoc supervisor, or if you are continuing a project that wholly or partly started during your doctoral or postdoc studies, you must also describe the relationship between your project and the research of your former supervisor.

 Provide the following information also.
 If a heading is not relevant to your application, please state this under the heading.

 - Data analysis and statistics: Modern methods often generate complex data.
 Describe how you plan to analyse data collected in the project, and the statistical methods you will be using.
 If the project covers clinical studies, please include a power analysis.

 - Equipment: Describe the basic equipment you and your team have at your disposal for the project.

 - Need for research infrastructure: Specify the project’s need for international and national research infrastructure.
-In the first instance, you should use the research infrastructures supported by the Swedish Research Council, Opens in new window. which are open to all.
-If you choose to use other infrastructure instead, please justify this need (also applies for local research infrastructure).
+If you choose to use other infrastructure that those supported by the Swedish Research Council Opens in new window., Opens in new window.and that are thereby open to all, you must justify this (also applies to local research infrastructure).